-Why is this happening?
-Because these cities have adopted sexual orientation, gender identity (SOGI) nondiscrimination ordinances.
+Laws like Charlotte’s are called sexual orientation, gender identity (SOGI) nondiscrimination ordinances.
+And Charlotte is not alone in its adoption of them.
 SOGI ordinances have been enacted in large and small cities across the United States, including Houston, Texas, and Coeur D’Alene, Idaho.

-The advocates of these ordinances argue that they ensure everyone is treated equally, regardless of their sexual orientation or gender identity.
-But in practice, they eliminate gender distinctions where they are most important: like restrooms, locker rooms, and similar facilities where the privacy interests and vulnerability of those using such facilities are at their peak.
-And because SOGI ordinances typically apply to the vast majority of businesses, facilities, and accommodations that are open to the public, once enacted they immediately transform most public restrooms in a community into genderless facilities.
+The advocates of these ordinances argue that applying gender identity to regulate access to privacy facilities is essential to affirm their subjective perception of what sex they are.
+But in reality, they eliminate distinctions between men and women where they are most important: locker rooms, shower facilities and restrooms.
+These facilities should protect everyone’s privacy interests.
+Still, because SOGI ordinances typically apply to the vast majority of businesses, facilities, and accommodations that are open to the public, once enacted, they immediately transform most public restrooms in a community into genderless facilities.

 In addition, SOGI ordinances also open the door for the government to treat a certain group of citizens as second class – those whose beliefs prevent them from accepting, endorsing, and promoting messages, ideas, and events that violate their deepest convictions.
-They do so by criminalizing or providing civil penalties when a business owner declines to create expression that violates their religious beliefs.
+They do so by criminalizing or providing civil penalties when expressive business owners decline to create speech that violates their religious beliefs.

 ADF Litigation Counsel Christiana Holcomb breaks this down in the following video.

-To date, these ordinances have been relied on to try to force Christian bakers, photographers, and florists to create expression celebrating same-sex weddings, and a Christian-owned print shop to print shirts for a gay pride festival, even when doing so went against their deeply held beliefs.
+To date, these ordinances have been used to try to force Christian cake artists, photographers, and floral artists to create expression celebrating same-sex weddings, and a Christian-owned print shop to print shirts for a gay pride festival, even when doing so went against their deeply held beliefs.
 They have even been used to threaten ordained ministers with jail time if they were unwilling to perform same-sex wedding ceremonies.

 The threats these ordinances pose will not forever remain in the for-profit sector, however.
 In fact, these ordinances are already spilling over into the non-profit sector.

-Here’s the bottom line: the government has no business punishing its citizens for living consistently with their religious beliefs, but it does have the responsibility of providing for the privacy and safety of its citizens—SOGI ordinances don’t allow for either.
+Here’s the bottom line: the government has no business punishing its citizens for living consistently with their religious beliefs, but it does have the responsibility to provide for the privacy and safety of its citizens—SOGI ordinances don’t allow for either.

-Alliance Defending Freedom has developed a free legal guide for churches, religious schools, and other religious ministries that may soon be affected by these ordinances.
-This guide offers model policies, sample statements, and much more to protect your church or ministries’ ability to stay consistent with your faith.
+Alliance Defending Freedom has developed free resources for people and organizations of faith that face government punishment under these ordinances.
+Download a free legal guide for churches, religious schools, and other religious ministries that offers model policies, sample statements, and much more to protect your church’s or ministries’ ability to operate consistent with your faith.
+And for Christian creative professionals who wish to run their business consistently with their faith, visit CreateFreely.org for more information.